 Other Activities of the Investment Managers.
 The Investment Committee intends to monitor the conflicts of interest applicable to the Investment Managers.
 However, the Investment Managers manage the funds of many other investors.
 Accordingly, the UUCEF is subject to actual and potential conflicts of interest arising out of the other activities of the Investment Managers and their affiliates.
-The Investment Managers and/or their affiliates may advise and manage other investment funds and accounts having investments that are or may be in the future substantially similar to or different from the investments of the UUCEF.
-Other investment funds and accounts managed or advised by the Investment Managers may also employ investment strategies similar to or different from the investment strategies employed for the UUCEF.
+The Investment Managers and/or their affiliates may advise and manage other investment funds and accounts having investments that are or may be in the future substantially similar to or different from the investment Managers may also employ investment strategies similar to or different from the investment strategies employed for the UUCEF.
 Moreover, the Investment Managers (and their respective affiliates) may engage in proprietary trading for their own accounts.
-The Investment Managers therefore may have conflicts of interest when allocating investment opportunities among the UUCEF and the other investment funds and accounts managed or advised by the Investment funds and accounts managed or advised by the Investment funds and accounts managed or advised by the Investment funds and accounts managed or advised by the Investment Managers and their affiliates, including proprietary accounts.
+The Investment Managers therefore may have conflicts of interest when allocating investment opportunities among the UUCEF and the other investment funds and accounts managed or advised by the Investment Managers and their affiliates, including proprietary accounts.
 The UUCEF or UU Congregations that invest in the UUCEF will not be in a position to monitor or inspect outside or proprietary trading records of the Investment Managers, their officers or employees or any of their affiliates.

 Exculpation of the UUA the Investment Managers; Indemnification.
 The UUA, as the Fund's manager, and the Investment Managers hired by the UUA to manage the Fund, as fiduciaries, have a responsibility to exercise good faith and fairness in all dealings affecting the Fund.
-However, the investing UU Congregations will agree in the Subscription Agreement and in the Fund's "operating agreement" (which governs the Fund's affairs) to indemnify and exculpate the UUA, its officers, directors, agents (including Investment Managers) and employees (collectively the "Indemnified Persons') from any liability for losses, damages or expenses resulting from the Indemnified Persons' acts or omissions in connection with the Fund except in the case of willful misfeasance, bad faith, gross negligence or reckless disregard of duties on the part of the Indemnified Persons.
+However, the investing UU Congregations will agree in the Subscription Agreement and in the Fund's "operating agreement" (which governs the Fund's affairs) to indemnify and exculpate the UUA, its officers, directors, agents (including Investment Managers) and employees (collectively the "Indemnified Persons") from any liability for losses, damages or expenses resulting from the Indemnified Persons' acts or omissions in connection with the Fund except in the case of willful misfeasance, bad faith, gross negligence or reckless disregard of duties on the part of the Indemnified Persons.